alex-b96/lotus/current-snapshot.md

 - Database schema (created but not used by frontend)

 ### ❌ **Not Yet Implemented**
-- Poem CRUD API routes
+- Read/Update/Delete operations for poems API
 - Comment API routes
 - Like/unlike API routes
 - User profile management
 - File upload system
+- Admin moderation interface for reviewing submitted poems

 ---